 You want to avoid the caps and visors.
 Visors should be totally avoided if you're thinning up top like so many of us masculine men are.

 Also, use a golf hat in conjunction with a good sun cream.
-Biore Aqua Rich is the greatest sun cream I have ever owned and recommend it to everybody.
+Something like the Biore waterbased cream I use in the harsh SE Asian sun.